-× QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-36294 uniQure N.V.
-(Exact name of Registrant as specified in its charter) (S The Netherlands Not applicable tate or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) Paasheuvelweg 25a, 1105 BP Amsterdam, The Netherlands (Address of principal executive offices) (Zip Code) +31-20-240-6000 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was aired to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square . this Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if a every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post h files).
+× QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-36294 uniQure N.V.
+(Exact name of Registrant as specified in its charter) (S The Netherlands Not applicable (I.R.S.
+Employer Identification No.) Paasheuvelweg 25a, 1105 BP Amsterdam, The Netherlands (Address of principal executive offices) (Zip Code) +31-20-240-6000 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was uired to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes \boxtimes No \square .
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be mitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such reter period that the registrant was required to submit such files).
+Yes \boxtimes No \square .
 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, aller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer" "accelerated filer" "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-N arge accelerated filer \square Accelerated filer \boxtimes Smaller reporting company) \square Smaller reporting company \square merging growth company \boxtimes tran the If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended sition period for complying with any new or revised financial accounting standards provided pursuant to Section 13 (a) of Exchange Act Yes \boxtimes No \square Act Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange .)
-Yes \square No \boxtimes As of August 6, 2018, the registrant had 37,140,478 ordinary shares, par value €0.05, outstanding.
+See the definitions of "large accelerated filer" "accelerated filer" "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act. arge accelerated filer □ Accelerated filer ⊠ Smaller reporting company □ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended asition period for complying with any new or revised financial accounting standards provided pursuant to Section 13 (a) of Exchange Act Yes \boxtimes No \square Act Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange) Yes \square No \boxtimes As of November 1, 2018, the registrant had 37,278,686 ordinary shares, par value €0.05, outstanding.